In this article

 For detailed steps on how this can be done for each Google service, see the table provided in the Google support page

 The easiest way to manage service access for specific users is using organizational units.
 The users for which you want to turn on a service are added to an organizational unit, and then the service is turned on for just that organizational unit.
 However, if you already use organizational units to control other settings, you might want to use access groups to control service access for specific users.
 There can also be situations when a service needs to be turned on for a group of users who belong to different organizational units.
-Using access groups, administrators can turn on a service for specific users irrespective of the organizational structure.
-Learn more about access groups
+Access groups allow administrators to turn on services for a group of users within or across organizational units without altering the organizational structure.

 4.2.
 Change service settings for users